2023 Team Members

 Instructor Training Flight (ITF)

-The primary role of ITF is to instruct the 6-month PJI training course which qualifies selected Personnel Officers and Physical Training Instructors as well as Foreign and Commonwealth Forces in the basics of static line parachuting jumping instruction.
+The primary role of ITF is to instruct the PJI training course which qualifies selected Personnel Officers and Physical Training Instructors as well as Foreign and Commonwealth Forces in the basics of static line parachuting jumping instruction.
 Additionally, ITF is responsible for the professional development training of qualified PJIs.
-Furthermore, ITF is responsible for the training of Assistant Parachute Jumping Instructors, who are selected Army personnel required to assist the PJI with duties at Territorial Army units.
+Furthermore, ITF is responsible for the training of Army Parachute Jumping Instructors, who are selected Army personnel required to assist the RAF PJI’s with basic low level parachuting instructional duties.

 Pioneers of 1961

 The RAF Falcons have enjoyed a long and distinguished history as one of the premier display teams in the world.
-The team was originally formed in 1961 by six instructors from the Parachute Training School at RAF Abingdon: Flt Lt Hearn, Flt Lt Thirtle, FS Moloney, Sgt Peacock, Sgt Robertson, Sgt Mcloughlin.
+The team was originally formed in 1961 by six instructors from the Parachute Training School at RAF Abingdon: Flight Lieutenants Hearn and Thirtle, FS Moloney, Sergeants Peacock, Robertson and Mcloughlin.

 The team were nicknamed ‘The Big 6’ as most of the members were shorter than 5 ft 6 in!
 The team trialled different ways of exiting the aircraft, initially jumping from the Blackburn, Beverley and Hastings aircraft.
 ‘The Big 6’ made their debut display at the Farnborough Air Show in 1961.